 Equally important, optimizing your profile isn’t rocket science.
 There are several smart strategies you can leverage to make your Google My Business profile stronger and more influential, including the following 8:

-Get the NAP on your Google My Business profile right:
+1. Get the NAP on your Google My Business profile correct:

 According to Google, businesses with photos receive 42% more requests for driving directions to their location from users on Google, and 35% more clicks through to their websites than businesses that don’t have photos.

 The best practice is at least 3 images each of your exterior, your interior, your team, and the products you sell.

 In fact, new research shows a very strong link between Google My Business photo quantity and search performance.
 To wit: The research found that businesses with more than 100 images on GMB get 520% more calls, 2717% more direction requests, and 1,065% more website clicks than the average business!